IBE160/SG-Oslo-Best/docs/NOT IN USE/epics.md

 - **Covers:** FR-1.2
 - **UX Spec:** Section 5.1.1 "Dynamic Toggle"
 - **Complexity:** Slightly Higher
-- **Technical Notes:**
-    - The backend will expose a `POST /api/v1/auth/login` endpoint.
-    - Supabase Auth will validate credentials and issue a JWT.
-    - The JWT and session state will be managed on the frontend using React Context.
 - **Acceptance Criteria:**
     - Given I have a verified account and am on the landing page,
-    - When I enter my email and password on the login form and submit,
+    - When I enter my email and password on the login form,
     - Then I am successfully authenticated via Supabase Auth.
-    - And a secure session is established on the client.
+    - And a secure session is established.
-    - And I am redirected to my main application page.
-    - And a pop-up appears asking if I would like to update my CV information.
+    - And I am redirected to my home page, seeing a pop-up to update my CV.

 **Story 2.3: Create User Profile & CV (Initial)**
 - **As a** logged-in student user,
 - **I want** to create my initial profile and input my CV information into a single text area,
 - **so that** the system has my basic data for cover letter generation.
 - **Covers:** FR-1.3, FR-1.4, FR-1.5
-- **Technical Notes:**
-    - The frontend form will be managed using React Hook Form.
-    - On submission, data is sent to a `POST /api/v1/users/me/cv` endpoint.
-    - The backend service will store the profile and CV data in the corresponding Supabase tables, linked to the authenticated user's ID.
 - **Acceptance Criteria:**
-    - Given I am logged in for the first time,
+    - Given I am logged in and have not yet created a profile,
-    - When I am redirected to the profile creation page,
+    - When I navigate to the profile creation page,
     - Then I see fields for personal details and a large text area for CV content.
+    - And the system indicates which fields are mandatory.
     - When I attempt to save with a mandatory field empty,
-    - Then the system displays an inline error and prevents saving.
+    - Then the system displays an error and prevents saving.
     - When I fill in all required fields and save,
-    - Then my profile and CV data are successfully stored.
+    - Then my profile and CV data are stored in Supabase, linked to my user ID.
-    - And I am redirected to the main application dashboard.
+    - And I am redirected to the home page.

 **Story 2.4: Update User Profile & CV with Hybrid Save**
 - **As a** logged-in student user,